Get Body Smart Logo

 Stretch Reflex (Myotatic Reflex)

-The myotatic stretch reflex (MSR) is an involuntary muscle contraction that occurs in response to stretching of muscle tissue.
+The myotatic stretch reflex (MSR) is an involuntary muscle contraction that occurs in response to overly stretching a muscle.
+Special receptor cells called muscle spindles have the central role in this reflex, which is why the reflex is also called the muscle spindle reflex.

 An image showing the hammer moving to fire the action potential of the Myotatic Reflex, the image contains (1A afferent neuron, Flexor motor neuron, Extensor motor neuron)